hakansuku/D1APACTraining/3_1 Log management environment preparation.md

 # Log management environment preparation

+> IMPORTANT : If you don't have SaaS (3rd Gen) with Grail tenant environment access.
+Please ping me and I'll give you an account.

 ## 1) Creating access token to ingest log records via API

 > Login to your SaaS (3rd Gen) tenant environment, click search and type "Token"